captn3m0/ideas/README.md

 Initial Work: https://github.com/captn3m0/gardencity.events There is also some work from @tallpants on this at <https://github.com/tallpants/meetup2ics/>

-## Amazon Price Tracker with RSS :rocket:
+## 🚀 Amazon Price Tracker with RSS

 There are some nice open source trackers available for Price Tracking Amazon products, but I would like to see something that generated an RSS Feed.